alterway/formations/cours/cloud/cloud.en.md

 - Provision infrastructure resources
 - Configure said resources, instances in particular

-The job is changing : Infrastructure Developer
+The job is changing: Infrastructure Developer

 ### Scaling

 - Scale out rather than Scale up
-    - Scale out : horizontal scaling
+    - Scale out: horizontal scaling
-    - Scale up : vertical scaling
+    - Scale up: vertical scaling
 - Auto-scaling
     - Managed by the cloud
     - Managed by an external component